-We all suffer from anxiety and panic at the very thought of a lost dog, but there are practical steps you can take for ensuring the safety of, and speedy return, of your Cavalier King Charles Spaniel.
+We all suffer from anxiety and panic at the very thought of a lost dog, but there are practical steps you can take to ensure the safety of and speedy return of your Cavalier King Charles Spaniel.

 Things to do in advance

 - Microchip your dog.
 Animal Control Departments and Vets will immediately scan lost dogs or cats for microchip identification.
 Ask your veterinarian to insert a tiny microchip under your pet’s skin.
 Then, register your contact information and your dog’s description with the manufacturer of the microchip.
 If you move or your phone number changes, update the registration promptly.

 - Maintain a Pet Record for your Cavalier King Charles Spaniel.
 Keep a file where you can easily find your dog’s birth date, complete description (coat color and markings that identify your pet), health records, vaccination details, dog license info, etc. Having all your pet’s info in one place will help you prepare a “lost dog” poster or give someone a precise description of your pet if lost.

 - Keep a recent photograph of your dog.
 Make sure it’s a clear, well-focused image, preferably one that displays your dog’s unique markings, if any.
 If your dog is lost, you’ll want good photos readily available for any “lost dog” flyers.

 - Order engraved ID tags for your dog’s collar.
 Anyone who finds your dog should be able to reach you by reading your pet’s ID tags.
 Keep the ID tag simple and include only your pet’s name, your name and your phone number (including area code).
 Consider getting TWO ID tags!
 My parents used to live in another state, so I had a second ID tag made for my Cavalier Bentley that had my parent’s phone number on it too!